DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti
+## Week 12
+### What did I do?
+This week I worked on the full notification pipeline.
+I needed to hookup the existing notification service to also send out push notifications to the correct user and device.
+I wrote a micro-service which hooks in to this service to do this.
+This was way out of my ballpark, but I got help from Sakif Surur to make this.

+This week I also had a meeting with Simon Rijk and Freek Dielissen to discuss beta release plans.
+We are going test the app in house before releasing a beta to selected customers.
+This will give me feedback to make improvements before releasing.

+I also worked on reading up on the whole release process at Google and Apple to see if I needed to figure out some stuff.
+It all looks pretty straight forward.

+I ended the week with refactoring my code.
+I run my linter through all the code I written.
+This made a lot of improvements in the quality of the code.

+### For who/what did I do this?
+I did all of this to tie up loose ends some more and prepare for beta releasing.
+I want to get the beta live as soon as possible to keep the iterative process going.

+### What went well/not so well?
+Everything went well.
+The most difficult part was writing the micro service since I never work on these kind of projects.
+With the help of Sakif Surur I managed to get everything working.

 ## Week 11
 ### What did I do?
 I started the week by creating an API route on the Native Server I build to send notifications to a user.
-Thanks to the Expo.io sdk this went really quick.
+Thanks to the Expo.io SDK this went really quick.
 I then worked on optimizing the app.
-I fixed a couple of memory leaks and improved perfomance overall.
+I fixed a couple of memory leaks and improved performance overall.
 I then worked on the final step of the first version of the app.
 This step was hooking up the call to actions of a notification to whatever it needed to do.
-I ended the week with working on te visual design of the app.
+I ended the week with working on the visual design of the app.
 I styled the charts in the way ViriCiti's charts look like in the web app.

 ### For who/what did I do this?
 This week I worked on final features and optimizations.
 I was all over the place to build and fix everything.
 ViriCiti wants to test this app amongst employees, so this was to do this as soon as possible.

 ### What went well/not so well?
 This week went well, I managed to do a lot of stuff in a single week.
-I feel more confident in my product after fixing all these bugs and optimizing the perfomance.
+I feel more confident in my product after fixing all these bugs and optimizing the performance.
 The app is getting there!

 ## Week 10
 ### What did I do?
 This week I started working on the notification part of the app.
 I started with the user interface for these notifications.
 With a few mock notifications I could build all the pages and components needed.
 After that I started working on getting notificationtokens for Expo.io and handling the logic of receiving notifications.
 I implemented Redux to keep track of read notifications and displaying an unread notification badge.

-After all of that I researched the backend for the notifications some more.
+After all of that I researched the back-end for the notifications some more.
 I started the week by using the Expo.io API for the sending of the notifications.
 I found the API in Node.js online.
 I could now run all of this locally before implementing it in the Native Server I wrote.

 This week my internship supervisor from CMD Amsterdam also visited.
 We had a short talk on progress and what to do next.
 I also got my performance reviews by Simon Rijk and Sakif Surur.
 I ended the week with writing the report about this moment.